More than 40 years experience in the business of antiques and fine arts

 On August 1st 2016 the business moved to the nearby historic town of Doesburg.
-Again we are located in a monumental building in the heart of the mediaeval centre, built ca. 1485, namely the former Stadsvleeshuis (city meat hall).
+Again we are located in a monumental building in the heart of the mediaeval centre, built ca. 1485, namely the former Stadsvleeshuis (city meat hall) at the Roggestraat.

-The great knowledge of antiques and fine arts that Jos Ott had already acquired at a very young age was confirmed in 1977 when he became the youngest licensed valuer in art and antiques in the Netherlands at the age of twenty-five.
+The great knowledge of antiques and fine arts that Jos Ott had already acquired at a very young age was confirmed in 1977 when he became the youngest sworn broker-appraiser in art and antiques in the Netherlands at the age of twenty-five.
 Ott is one of the few remaining generalists in the Netherlands.